agenda/agenda/README.md

 By default it is 10 minutes.
 Typically you shouldn't have a job that runs for 10 minutes, so this is really insurance should the job queue crash before the job is unlocked.

-When a job is finished (ie. `done` is called), it will automatically unlock.
+When a job is finished (i.e. the returned promise resolves/rejects or `done` is specified in the signature and `done()` is called), it will automatically unlock.

 ## Manually working with a job